NFL notebook: McCarthy reportedly interviews with Panthers

 —Washington rookie quarterback Dwayne Haskins suffered a high-ankle sprain Sunday during the Redskins’ overtime loss to the Giants, according to an NFL Network report.

-He was scheduled to undergo an MRI to check the severity of the injury, but interim head coach Bill Callahan later ruled him out for the Redskins’ regular-season finale against the Cowboys.
+He was scheduled to undergo an MRI exam to check the severity of the injury, but interim head coach Bill Callahan later ruled him out for the Redskins’ regular-season finale against the Cowboys.
 Case Keenum will get the start in Dallas.

 —Field Level Media